Taipei Joint Bus System: MRT shuttle routes

 The MRT shuttles have been in operation since 1999 as a feeder network to the metro, shuttling passengers between areas without MRT service to MRT stations.
-The routes are identified by the respective MRT lines it serves.
+The routes are identified by a colour code prefix representing MRT lines it serves.
 For example, BL 7 serves the MRT Blue Line, while BR 10 serves the MRT Brown Line.

 These shuttle routes are generally short, though some shuttle routes serves two or more MRT stations on different routes.
 R 32, for example, serves both the Chungshan Junior High School (of Brown Line) and Minquan West Road stations (of Red Line).

 Originally, the vehicle bumpers were required to be painted with the respective MRT line colors.
 G 2, for example serves the Brown, Green and Orange Lines, therefore was required to have bumpers painted in brown, green and orange, later all painted in green.
 As of now most vehicles have their bumpers returned to the original livery, pink.